 Center for Communication, Media Innovation & Social Change

 Led by Dr. Meredith D. Clark, an associate professor in the School of Journalism and Department of Communication Studies, CCMISC counts faculty and graduate students among its members, and welcomes individuals from Roxbury and surrounding areas to join its Community Advisory Council.
-CCMISC also welcomes interest from local residents and Northeastern students, faculty, and staff on our campuses across the United States and throughout the world.
+CCMISC also welcomes interest from local residents and Northeastern students, faculty, and staff across the globe.

 CCMISC is guided by three statements of core values: